Bison antiquus: Evolution

 The steppe bison (Bison priscus), first entered northwest North America (Eastern Beringia, comprising Alaska and Yukon) around 195,000–135,000 years ago during the Penultimate Glacial Period (known in North American geology as the Illinoian), and then entered central North America at the beginning of the Last Interglacial (locally known in North America as the Sangamonian) around 130,000 years ago, following the melting of the Laurentide Ice Sheet, with a B. priscus population evolving into long-horned bison (Bison latifrons) by 120,000 years ago, and subsequently a population of B. latifrons into Bison antiquus by 60,000 years ago in central North America.
 B. antiquus became increasingly abundant in parts of midcontinent North America from 18,000 until about 10,000 years ago.

 Distribution

-Bison antiquus is known from fossils found across North America south of the Laurentide Ice Sheet (whose southernmost extent is around the modern United States-Canada border), ranging from southern Canada (southern Alberta and Ontario) in the north, and Washington State and California in the west, southwards to Southern Mexico and eastwards to South Carolina and Florida.
+Bison antiquus is known from fossils found across North America south of the Laurentide Ice Sheet (whose southernmost extent is around the modern United States-Canada border), ranging from southern Canada (southern Alberta and Ontario) in the north, and Washington State and California in the west, southwards to Lake Nicaragua and eastwards to South Carolina and Florida.